 Environment

 So there was nothing to worry about.
 No really.
+LOL.
 Generations came and generations went.
 We humans were infinite spirits trapped inside bodies which were merely vehicles.
-What we did or didn't do to the Earth during our custodianship really didn't matter, for the only question that truly mattered was: Where Would We Spend Eternity?…
+What we did or didn't do to the Earth during our custodianship really didn't matter, for the only question that truly mattered was: Where Would We Spend Eternity?… /s

 Topic Images